Global Uniqueness of Subsonic Flows for the Steady Euler-Poisson System: Proof of Theorem

 {\bf Acknowledgments:} The research of Myoungjean Bae was supported in part by the Ministry of Education of the Republic of Korea and the National Research Foundation of Korea (NRF-RS-2025-00553734).
 The research of Ben Duan was supported in part by National Key R\&D Program of China No. 2024YFA1013303, NSFC Grant No. 12271205.
 And, the research of Chunjing Xie was partially supported by NSFC grants 12571238 and 12426203.
+The third author thanks helpful discussions with Professor David Ruiz.